appium/appium/docs/en/drivers/ios-xcuitest.md

 In some cases, enabling of the below preferences helps to make some view elements accessible.
 Appium does not modify these settings automatically, since they could affect the way your application under test performs.
-Please change them manually if needed
+Please change them manually if needed.

 - Turn `Spoken Content` in _Settings > Accessibility_ on
 - Turn `Speak Selection` in _Settings > Accessibility_ on